Assyro AI

 Solution TypeCapabilitiesImplementation Considerations

-Statistical process control (SPC) platformsAutomated control charting, capability analysis, out-of-control detection, trending algorithmsRequires integration with LIMS and manufacturing systems; best for high-volume products with extensive testing data
+Statistical process control (SPC) platformsAutomated control charting, capability analysis, and trending algorithmsRequires integration with LIMS and manufacturing systems

-Quality analytics platformsDashboards for deviation trending, CAPA analysis, complaint correlation; pre-built PQR templatesMid-market solution; faster implementation but may require manual data uploads from some systems
+Quality analytics platformsDashboards for deviation trending, CAPA analysis, complaint correlation, and PQR templatesMay still require some controlled data preparation

-Enterprise quality suitesEnd-to-end quality management including PQR modules integrated with QMS, CAPA, change controlSignificant investment and implementation timeline; suitable for large pharmaceutical companies with complex operations
+Enterprise quality suitesEnd-to-end quality management including PQR modules integrated with QMS, CAPA, and change controlRequires broader implementation and validation effort

-Custom business intelligence (BI) solutionsFlexible reporting and visualization using platforms like Tableau, Power BI, or Qlik connecting to quality data sourcesRequires internal BI expertise and ongoing maintenance; offers customization but needs validation for GxP compliance
+Custom business intelligence (BI) solutionsFlexible reporting and visualization connected to quality data sourcesRequires internal expertise and validation for GxP use

 AI-powered quality intelligence: